 20 FOOT RULE —Skaters that are more than 20 feet from the front or rear of the pack cannot block or assist a jammer, and must yield to the jammer if they are in the way.

-If the jammer drops behind the blocker she passed out of bounds or illegally, she may re-pass the blocker in-bounds and get that point.
+If the jammer drops behind the blocker they passed out of bounds or illegally, they may re-pass the blocker in-bounds and get that point.

-Any penalty sends that player to the penalty box for one minute.
-During that time her team will skate without a skater in that position.
+Any penalty sends that player to the penalty box for 30 seconds.
+During that time, their team will skate without a skater in that position.
 Penalties may be assessed during or after the jam, and carry over from the first into the second half of the bout.

 Why Penalties SUCK!

-*The jammer earns a point each lap for every opposing skater passed including those in the penalty box.
-Points for penalized players are earned once the jammer has cleared the pack.
+*The jammer earns a point each lap for every opposing blocker passed including those in the penalty box.
+Points for penalized players are earned once the jammer has initially cleared the pack.

-*If a jam ends before the penalty is over, it continues during the next jam.
+*If a jam ends before the penalty is over, it continues into the next jam.

 Why call off a Jam?